cunarist/tokio-with-wasm/README.md

 `tokio_with_wasm` is a Rust library that provides `tokio` specifically designed for web browsers.
 It aims to provide the exact same `tokio` features for web applications, leveraging JavaScript web API.

 This library assumes that you're compilng your Rust project with `wasm-pack` and `wasm-bindgen`, which currently uses `wasm32-unknown-unknown` Rust target.
 Note that this library currently only supports the `web` target of `wasm-bindgen`, not [others](https://rustwasm.github.io/wasm-bindgen/reference/deployment.html) such as `no-modules`.
-Support for them can be added if there is a demand for it.

 When using `spawn_blocking()`, the number of web workers are automatically adjusted adapting to the number of parallel tasks.
 Refer to the docs for additional details.